 A UK company manufactures and supplies an award-winning range of premium ice creams and sorbets, specialising in particular in East Asian flavours such as Matcha green tea, black sesame seed and yuzu.

-As part of its growth strategy into new international markets, the company would like to find experienced ice cream / dessert producers who would be interested in manufacturing and marketing its products under licence or as a joint venture.
+As part of its growth strategy into new international markets, the company would like to find experienced ice cream / dessert producers who would be interested in manufacturing and marketing its products under licence.

 Established in 2009, the UK company has quickly established itself as a successful artisan ice cream and sorbet brand that specialises in East Asian flavours.
 The products are inspired by the Chinese heritage of the business owner, as well as her international travels and childhood visits to local ice cream parlours.
 The innovative flavours offer a point of difference and complement many pan-Asian cuisines, in particular Japanese, Chinese, Vietnamese, Malaysian and Korean foods.

 New flavours and products are constantly being developed and the range currently comprises:

 • An East Asian range, with flavours ranging from lychee to toasted coconut, as well as a top-selling Matcha green tea ice cream;

 • A spice range, offering chocolate ice creams with spices such as chili or ginger;